Going Dark in Windows - An Offline Single Player DRM Free Gaming PC without Internet Connection, Only LAN.

 Image: The Dark Island.
 The above images show a Windows 10 machine that has no internet connection, but has been allowed LAN access to facilitate the sideloading of applications (to maximize security, you can have no ethernet or wifi connections as well, and use a traditional sneakernet approach to sideloading files).
 The primary purpose of this set up is to continuing gaming in an Offline Single Player DRM Free type of way, but prevent Microsoft from collecting telemetry information on us, and preventing them from forcing us to update and reboot our machines.
 Since the machine isn't connected to the internet, the Windows 10 activation servers cannot be reached, and thus the activation timer never starts up.
 This effectively means that we have a full and legal copy of Windows 10 that works immediately after installation, and never expires.
 We never need to worry that our games will stop working as long as we have backed up all of our files and dependencies, and we never need to worry about being spied on.
 This set up is philosophically modeled after the way I used to play games while I was growing up using the N64/PS1/Gameboy consoles.

 The second image shows my Dark Island running a VM that's used as a convenient way to continue browsing the web, while still keeping the host relatively isolated.
-However, due to security concerns with attacks escaping out of the VM (especially since we are planning on using this even after Windows 10 hits EOL), I don't use nor recommend this approach.
-Instead you should use a physically separate machine that's running Linux or FreeBSD for anything else.
+However, due to security concerns with attacks escaping out of the VM (especially since we are planning on using this even after Windows 10 hits EOL), I would recommend to restrict your usage of the VM to just downloading games from GOG.
+For everything else, you should use a physically separate machine that's running Linux or FreeBSD.
 I personally use my Framework Laptop as my main machine for non-gaming related tasks.

 FreeBSD 13.2-RELEASE on my Framework Laptop